DesignSafe-CI/DS_Use_Case_template/docs/pinelli/usecase.md

 ### Analysis Notebooks and Examples

 Florida Tech team’s project goal is to measure pressure variation on non-structural components during strong wind events using their network of wireless sensors.
-The analysis notebooks on DesignSafe are user interactive with markdowns describing the test and also act as a guide to help the users look at the data they desire.
+The analysis notebooks on DesignSafe are user interactive with markdowns describing the test.
+They also provide the users with several options to visualize the data.
 An example of this is the analysis notebook for Isaias (tropical storm on August 1-3, 2020).
 The markdowns have important information and pictures from the deployment, and instructions for the user to easily access data.

 <p align="center">
 <img src="img/Picture6.png" alt="Flow Process" width="520">